top of page

 • Your business software does not have the reports or versatility that Excel offers.

-• Spreadsheets are being emailed throughout the organization all day with the latest updates.
+• Spreadsheets with the latest updates are being emailed throughout the organization all day.

-While performing Pain Point Assessments, we often ask, "How do you keep track of that?"
+While performing Business Process Assessments, we often ask, "How do you keep track of that?"
 The response is almost always 'They keep track of it in a spreadsheet."

 Excel is the most widely used business application in history.
 It appears on every desktop in the office that IT resources are not required, and there is always someone in the office who knows the most about Excel.
 It just works, and it is familiar.